Polymer Clay Bead Making with Cindy Lietz • "I learned by making mistakes... Now you don't have to."

 Hand wrought copper ball headpins can be made quite easily and cheaply with a small butane kitchen torch or small propane torch.
 One end of your copper wire is held in the flame until a ball forms, and then you quickly douse it in a bowl of water while the metal is still red hot.
 This creates a stunning pink color on the ball of the copper which is very complimentary to most bead projects.

-If you don't want to go to the effort of making your own headpins, here are a couple of links to where you can purchase them at Amazon:
+If you don’t want to go to the effort of making your own headpins, here is a link where you can purchase them at Amazon:

 Of course you can also purchase more expensive headpins in a variety of metals including: Sterling Silver, Silver Plate, Gold Filled, Gold Plate, Gunmetal, Brass, Bronze and Nickel.